marcus-campbell/quotations/self_reflection_through_the_words_of_others.md

 ___

-I am an eager collector of quotations.
-Here are my favourites, ordered alphabetically by each author's surname.
-I have verified each entry to ensure it is correctly attributed, and eventually I will add proper references.
-A few entries have been paraphrased slightly to improve their clarity in present-day English.
+I enjoy collecting quotations.
+Here are my favorites, ordered alphabetically by each author's last name.
+I've verified that each quote is properly attributed, and eventually I'll add proper references.
+A few entries are slightly paraphrased to improve their clarity in present-day English.

 <br>